crflem4518/VU-Bootcamp/README.md

 * Download and Install the Elk container
 * Run the command to increase memory

-The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.

 ## Target Machines & Beats

 This ELK server is configured to monitor the following machines: